Your landlord can ask a court to send bailiffs to evict you from your home. It's the bailiffs' job to hand the vacant property back to your landlord.

 You don't have to wait for the bailiffs to arrive if you've arranged somewhere else to stay.
 Make sure that you return your keys if you leave before the eviction.

 If the council says you must wait for the eviction before they can offer you any help with housing it's usually best to follow their instructions.
 If you leave before you need to, the council could decide you're intentionally homeless.

 Moving back in after eviction

-Your landlord will probably change the locks after you've been evicted.
+A locksmith will change the locks when the bailiffs arrive.
 You can be charged with criminal damage if you try to get back in.

-If you do move back in without the landlord's permission, you will be a squatter.
-Squatting is a criminal offence that you can be arrested for.
+If you move back in without the landlord's permission, you'll be a trespasser.

 Last updated 26 Apr 2017 | © Shelter